plut0n1umX239p/plut0n1um239p/README.md

 become a AI and IOT developer by making robots for fun or festivals. making web sites or creating apps with .net core are other jobs i do. but mainly i develop games and create 3d arts.

 you can contact me by my discord server.

-hare you will find my resume, my skills log or some show cases from my projects and more.

 -Plut0n1um239P